lukebike/MyBibliotek/README.md

 # Library System Website

 A full-stack library management system with a React + TypeScript frontend and a Spring Boot backend.
+View at: https://mybibliotek.netlify.app/

 ## Features